SCIENCE CLASSES

 Contact information is joncorinne@consolidated.net or 281-770-5964

-Science Explorations - 7th–8th grades - Judy Doyle
+Explore Science - 7th–8th grades - Judy Doyle

-Required time outside class: 1-2 hours per week
+Required time outside class: about 1 hour per week

 Payment Options:

-Mail registration form and $125 (first month tuition + lab fee + copy fee) to:
+Mail class registration form and $100 (July tuition + lab fee) to:

 Judy Doyle